 The teacher advised me to practise basic signs at home with Alannah, saying it may take a few weeks.
 I found the more I encouraged her, the quicker she learned, and she definitely enjoyed it.
 Most children start communicating with gestures and sounds between six and 18 months, so this is a great time to start signing.
 TinyTalk uses simplified signs suitable for babies based on British Sign Language, which are all universal.

-Baby signing is a fun activity which also helps you communicate better with your baby.
+Baby signing is a fun activity that also helps you communicate better with your baby.
 Just be prepared to spend time practising at home!

 5 tips for successful baby signing